SHAREVIEW/BallControl/README.md

 ----------

 ###GETTING STARTED###
-At the time of creating this project, Ball Control makes heavy use of the latest version of MvvmCross which in turn uses Portable Class libraries (PCL’s) extensively.
+At the time of creating this project, Ball Control makes heavy use of the latest version of MvvmCross which in turn uses Portable Class libraries (PCLâ€™s) extensively.
 At this time, there are a few tweaks you must make to your system(s) before you may be able to compile the project.
-The main issue is that the Mono for Android and MonoTouch profiles do not recognize Portable Class Libraries (PCL’s) as valid profile types to reference.
-We need to ‘trick’ visual studio into allowing us to reference these PCL’s.
+The main issue is that the Mono for Android and MonoTouch profiles do not recognize Portable Class Libraries (PCLâ€™s) as valid profile types to reference.
+We need to â€˜trickâ€™ visual studio into allowing us to reference these PCLâ€™s.

 #####Windows Setup:#####
 In order to get Visual Studio Mono for Android projects to be able to reference Portable Class Libraries, we need to trick it.